-The Bank has exposure to the following risks from the financial instruments it holds.
+The Bank has exposure to the following risks.

 - Credit risk

 - Liquidity risk

 - Market risk

 - Operational risk

 This note presents information about the Bank's material exposures to each of the above risks, the Bank's objectives, policies and procedures for measuring and managing risk, and the Bank's management of capital.